 (a) the Customer must not sub-license the Customer's rights to use the Application Services under the Agreement;

 (b) the Customer must not modify or alter, or attempt to modify or alter, the Application;

-(c) the Customer must not hack or attempt to gain unauthorised access to any part of the Application or Services; and
+(c) the Customer must not hack or attempt to gain unauthorised access to any part of the Application;

-(d) the Customer must not sell or resell the Services without Saberr's prior written consent.
+(d) the Customer must not sell or resell the Application Services without Saberr's prior written consent; and

-4.5 The Customer will be responsible for any misuse of the Application arising out of any failure to comply with the provisions of Clause 4.3, and subject to Clause 10.1 Saberr shall not be liable to the Customer in respect of any loss or damage arising out of any such misuse.
+4.5 The Customer will be responsible for any misuse of the Application arising out of any failure to comply with the provisions of Clauses 4.3 and 4.4, and subject to Clause 12.1 Saberr shall not be liable to the Customer in respect of any loss or damage arising out of any such misuse.

 4.7 All Intellectual Property Rights in the Application and Platform shall, as between the parties, be Saberr's exclusive property.

 4.8 For the avoidance of doubt, the Customer has no right to access any computer code of the Application or Platform (including source code, intermediate code and object code), either during or after the Term.

 4.9 The Customer acknowledges that Saberr will monitor the Customer's use of the Platform, but this shall not affect Saberr's confidentiality and data protection obligations under Clauses 13 and 14.

 5. Availability, maintenance and back-ups